FernandezEnrique/ImageToDocument/README.md

 # ImageToDocument

-Python script that converts images to a Word Document
+Python script that gets the text from an image and converts it to a Word Document (.docx)

 ## How does it work

-It is using opencv and [pytesseract](https://github.com/UB-Mannheim/tesseract/wiki) to extract the text of an image.
+We are using opencv and [pytesseract](https://github.com/UB-Mannheim/tesseract/wiki) to extract the text from an image.

 ## How to use it